 The Corporation's ability to continue as a going concern is dependent upon its ability to service its existing debt and fund the remaining construction costs of the TMEP.
 On February 18, 2022, the Deputy Prime Minister and Minister of Finance reaffirmed the government's commitment to complete the TMEP; however, the Minister stated that TMC needed to secure external financing to fund the remaining costs of the project.
-On April 29, 2022, TMC entered into a credit agreement with a syndicate of lenders (the "Syndicated Credit Agreement") for a one year facility (the "Syndicated Facility") for \$10.0 billion.
-On March 24, 2023, the Syndicated Credit Agreement was amended and restated to increase the total available credit to \$11.0 billion, which included a letter of credit facility ("LC Facility") for \$100 million, and the maturity date was extended to March 24, 2025.
-On May 2, 2023, the combined available credit was increased to \$13.0 billion.
-Subsequent to period end, on July 20, 2023, the Syndicated Facility was increased to \$15.9 billion for a combined available credit under the Syndicated Credit Agreement of \$16.0 billion.
+As a result, TMC entered into a credit agreement with a syndicate of lenders (the "Syndicated Credit Agreement"), which as of September 30, 2023 contains two facilities with a total combined available credit of \$16 billion and matures on March 24, 2025.
+See Note 7 for details on TMC's debt.